chris-twiner/scalesXml/README.md

 A very flexible XML stream handling approach is based upon StAX and Iteratees (courtesy of Scalaz) which uses the same model as the tree based, no separate event hierarchy needed.

-Currently the stable 0.3.1 release [site](http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.2/0.3/index.html) improves on 0.2.1's fast parsing and low memory usage (which, of course, are coupled) and adds ScalesXPath - a string based XPath 1.0 evaluator, a full compliment of useful axe in the internal XPath syntax, an equality framework (2.9.x only) and general improvements in usability.
+Currently the stable 0.4.2 (and 0.3.2) releases ([site](http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.2/0.3/index.html)) improves on 0.2.1's fast parsing and low memory usage (which, of course, are coupled) and adds ScalesXPath - a string based XPath 1.0 evaluator, a full compliment of useful axe in the internal XPath syntax, an equality framework (2.9.x only) and general improvements in usability.

+0.4.2 is simply a rebuild of 0.3.2 against Scalaz 6.0.4.

 The artifacts are now on Maven Central under the group org.scales.xml.